garciajv86/javascript_fundamental_quiz/README.md

 ## Description
 My task was to create a quiz focused on JavaScript related questions that is timed, and keeps records of the users high scores and initials so the user can gauge his/her progress compared to the users peers.
 I've learnt so much from this project, one of my biggest challenges I faced in this project was learning to use the local storage!
+But I think with time and practice it will become second nature.

 ## User Story